umich-brcf-bioinf/2022-08-08-umich-rnaseq-demystified/source/Module99_Wrap_up.md

 ## Housekeeping

-- Please take our optional <a class="external" href="https://forms.gle/mmHP6ve3xbtU2iQy6" target="_blank">post-workshop survey</a> (5-10 minutes) <br />
+- Please take our optional <a class="external" href="https://forms.gle/MicfgHWzBkZyNiy97" target="_blank">post-workshop survey</a> (5-10 minutes)
+  - 10/22 10-12 ET: "Office hours"

 - We will email you a link to the final session recordings by next week.

-- The website/notes for this workshop and the <a class="external" href="https://umbioinfcoreworkshops.slack.com" target="_blank">UM Bioinformatics Core Workshop Slack channel</a> will be available.
+- The website/notes for this workshop will be available.

+- The <a class="external" href="https://umbioinfcoreworkshops.slack.com" target="_blank">UM Bioinformatics Core Workshop Slack channel</a> will be available
+for 90 days.

 ---

 ## Looking ahead

 #### Workshop environment
-- BASH/RStudio workshop compute environment will be available until next Wednesday.
+- BASH/RStudio workshop compute environment will be available until next 10/24.
+  - _Please save all your R scripts now_ so that we can "right-size" the compute environment immediately following today's workshop session.
 - You can download files from the workshop environment from your terminal/command line window as below.
   (You will need to substitute your actual workshop username and type workshop password when prompted.)
   ```